The Death Penalty System in Texas*

 Mental retardation – On June 20, 2002 the U.S. Supreme Court ruled that executing people with mental retardation violates the U.S. Constitution’s 8th Amendment prohibition against “cruel and unusual punishment”, so now such executions are banned in every state.
 Governor Rick Perry had vetoed a bill in 2001 that would have banned the execution of people with mental retardation.
 Despite the Supreme Court ban, Johnny Penry, who suffers from mental retardation, was sentenced to death again in Texas on July 3, 2002, but in 2008 the state agreed to a plea bargain for him to serve life without parole.
 In 2006, the U.S. Supreme Court had refused to reinstate Penry’s death sentence.
 Texas has executed six people with mental retardation since 1982.

-Life Without Parole - 32 of the 32 states that have the death penalty allow juries to sentence offenders to Life Without Parole instead of death.
+Life Without Parole – All states that have the death penalty allow juries to sentence offenders to Life Without Parole instead of death.
 On June 17, 2005 Texas Governor Rick Perry signed a law giving Texas juries the option of sentencing capital defendants to Life Without Parole.
 Alaska is the only other state that does not have life without parole and it does not have the death penalty either.